 Stoke – Mapua – Motueka – Kaiteriteri (65.5 km)

 A great self-guided family ride suitable for keen and confident junior cyclists, this trip could be extended by adding a second night at the charming coastal village of Mapua.
-With this route, you will follow the Coastal Route of the Great Taste Trail from the Waimea plains to the golden beach at Kaiteriteri, the gateway to the Abel Tasman National Park.
+On this ride, you will follow the Coastal Route of the Great Taste Trail from the Waimea plains to the golden beach at Kaiteriteri, the gateway to the Abel Tasman National Park.
 Take a ferry built for bikes, cycle through apple and kiwifruit orchards and stop off at the funky cafes.
-And while you are here (in the heartland of NZ hops) make time to taste the beers at the four craft breweries along the trail.
+And while you are here (in the heartland of NZ hops) make time to taste the beers at the craft breweries along the trail.
 There are some hills on this route but nothing much over 100 metres and the views and down hills make it all worthwhile.